 z/VM enables access to the IBM zEnterprise System intranode management network (INMN) and intraensemble data network (IEDN) through the real and virtual networking capabilities of z/VM.
 As a result, the deployment and management of z/VM network topology is integrated into the zEnterprise environment and can be managed by the Unified Resource Manager.
-When connected to a z196 through the INMN, the resources of the zBX are viewed as a logical extension of the z196.
-These resources are then controlled and managed through the Hardware Management Console (HMC) and Support Element (SE) of the z196.
-The INMN requires an OSA-Express3 1000BASE-T while the IEDN requires a port on two separate OSA-Express3 10 GbE features.
+When connected to a z196 or z114 through the INMN, the resources of the zBX are viewed as a logical extension of the z196 or z114.
+These resources are then controlled and managed through the Hardware Management Console (HMC) and Support Element (SE) of the z196 or z114.
+The INMN requires an OSA-Express3 1000BASE-T, while the IEDN requires a port on two separate OSA-Express3 or OSA-Express4S 10 GbE features.
+Managing z/VM V6.2 from the Unified Resource Manager requires the z196 or z114 to be at driver level 93.